Advertisement

 5 / 8

 Cigarette smoking harms nearly every organ in your body and increases the risk of lung cancer, heart disease, cataracts—and type 2 diabetes.
-In fact, smokers are about 30 to 40 percent more likely to develop diabetes than nonsmokers.
-Smoking puts strain on your body’s cells in the form of inflammation and oxidative stress, both of which are linked to elevated risk.
+In fact, people who smoke are about 30 to 40 percent more likely to develop diabetes than people who don’t smoke.
+Smoking leads to inflammation and an imbalance of helpful and harmful molecules in your body, called oxidative stress.
+Both are linked to elevated risk.

 The solution?
-It’s time to quit.
-Speak with your HCP about a plan to stop smoking or head to reputable resources like Smokefree.gov or the American Cancer Society for more information.
+If you smoke, it’s time to quit.
+Speak with an HCP about a plan to stop smoking.
+Or, head to reputable resources like Smokefree.gov or the American Cancer Society for more information.

 pouring red wine